 That's why it's vital that churches have a protocol in place for keeping their congregation safe in the event of an active shooter.

-The latest FBI Hate Crimes Statistics report revealed there were 6,121 hate crime incidents in 2016, with 21.0 percent of those motivated by a religious bias.
+The latest FBI Hate Crimes Statistics report revealed there were 7,175 hate crime incidents in 2017, with almost 21 percent of those motivated by a religious bias.
 "Houses of Worship can be targeted because of the religion they practice or simply because of the demographic makeup their congregation, such as a race-based attack because they are a historically black church," says Wayne North, a consultant with Overwatch Risk Solutions, LLC, Tallahassee, Fla., which offers a free, basic, two-hour security assessment and consultation service to churches.